mvolkmann/blog/src/smalltalk/smalltalk-objects.md

 - The `Behavior` class defines the `new` method and many others including `allInstances`, `allSubclasses`, `allSuperclasses`, `instVarNames`, and `methodDictionary`.
+- The `Behavior` `new` method returns `self basicNew initialize`.
+- The `Object` metaclass implements the instance method `initialize` which does nothing, leaving all the instance variables initialized to `nil`.
+- Any class can implement the instance method `initialize` to set its instance variables to values other than `nil`.

 Let's walk through the steps to find the `new` method when evaluating `circle := Circle new`.